neilberkman/docusign_elixir/IDEAS.md

 - Unit tests for individual modules
 - Integration tests with DocuSign sandbox
 - Property-based testing where applicable
-- Mocking for external dependencies
+- Use Bypass for HTTP mocking

 ## Long-term Vision